sqz-xy/gad-sdk/docs_sphinx/source/longform/lever_arm.rst

 measurement is taken is reflected in the lever arm (or alignment) variance - an overly constrained lever arm (or alignment) can cause issues with the navigation solution.

-Note for lever arms and aligments the covariance terms are zero.
+Note for lever arms and alignments the covariance terms are zero.

 Lever arms
 **********